lmwalker92/Walker-Portfolio/Final_parttwo.md

 In order to demonstrate the ways in which individuals who care about the arts can get involved at the local level, I will use data regarding the budgeting process from public school districts (in Maryland) in order to show ways in which individuals can get involved in subjects they care about in a tangible and impactful way.
 # User Research
 ## Target Audience
 My target audience would be individuals who want to learn more about ways they can get involved civically.
+Another target audience would be individuals who are interested in learning about support for the arts, and more specifically, arts education.
 ## Interview Script

 | Goal | Question(s) to Ask|